 In Word for macOS, it’s very easy to find and to customize the “Startup” folder.
 In Word’s preferences, simply click on the “File Locations” preference pane, locate the “Startup” line, select it and click “Modify”: you can then designate the folder of your choice to act as the Word “Startup” folder.

 In Word for Windows, it can be much harder to locate or change that folder.
 However, under Windows 7, 8 and 10, the “STARTUP” folder is located in your home, under:

-The “AppData” folder is hidden by default).
-You can simply open that folder and paste a copy of the “GreekTranscoder.dot” file inside.
+(Note that the “AppData” folder is hidden by default, though.)
+Once you open that folder, simply paste a copy of the “GreekTranscoder.dot” file inside.

 Once you’ve set the Word “Startup” folder and copied the “GreekTranscoder.dot” file into it, you must restart Word for the change to take effect.
 Word will then load and trust GreekTranscoder each time you start it up.

 GreekTranscoder can’t find the source font in the document!

 Word sometimes can’t locate the text that uses your source font.
 To solve the problem, you should replace the source font with itself everywhere in the document using a format-only “Find and Replace”.
 That usually works.

 You can also apply the name of the source font manually to the source text by selecting it and typing the name of the source font into the appropriate font pop-up menu in the Ribbon, using the exact spelling used in GreekTranscoder: